 50 women who broke barriers in the business world

-The term “glass ceiling,” defined by researchers Susan Vinnicombe and Ronald Burke as “an invisible but impermeable barrier that limits the career advancement of women,” was coined in the mid-1980s by management consultant Marilyn Loden.
+The term “glass ceiling” was coined in the mid-1980s by management consultant Marilyn Loden.
 But long before the term existed, women faced all kinds of barriers to achieving occupational success outside the home.

 Many women were denied access to higher education in the English-speaking world until the 18th and 19th centuries.
-Census Bureau data shows women have consistently been paid less than men for decades or longer.
-Some women also feel that they’ve missed out on promotions or job opportunities because of their gender, according to Gallup.
+Census data shows women have consistently been paid less than men for decades or longer.
+Some women also feel that they’ve missed out on promotions or job opportunities because of their gender.
 Career success for women has been a struggle throughout history.

 However, the challenges haven’t stopped women from making incredible achievements: National Center for Education Statistics data shows women have earned more bachelor’s degrees than male students every year for four decades.
 Women have become executives of companies in male-dominated spaces, including finance, entertainment, and information technology.
 Every year, they come closer to closing the gender pay gap, according to the National Committee on Pay Equity—perhaps the most ubiquitous barrier for all women in the workplace, from the factory floor to the executive suite.

-Women are a force to be reckoned with in the business world, and to honor advancements in gender equality in the workplace, Stacker compiled a list of 50 women who have broken barriers in the business world.
-The methodology involved reviewing a variety of sources, including museums’ digital archives, news media, awards given to women, and books on women in business.
+To honor advancements in gender equality in the workplace, Stacker compiled a list of 50 women who broke barriers in the business world.
 The list includes women from a variety of industries and a range of ethnicities and socioeconomic backgrounds.
 It features both historical figures and modern-day legends.

 You may also like: 25 Black businesspeople who helped shape America

-Katharine Graham broke a major glass ceiling when she became the first woman to lead a Fortune 500 company, the Washington Post Company, in 1972.
-InvestorPlace writer Angela Nazworth explains that Graham elevated the newspaper’s standard of investigative journalism, which uncovered the Watergate scandal under her leadership.
+Katharine Graham became the first woman to lead a Fortune 500 company, the Washington Post Company, in 1972.
+Graham elevated the newspaper’s standard of investigative journalism, which uncovered the Watergate scandal under her leadership.

 Eliza Lucas Pinckney

 South Carolina didn’t add the first woman into its Business Hall of Fame until 1989—some 250 years after the inductee, Eliza Lucas Pinckney, made some major business accomplishments.
-According to Entrepreneur writer Kristin Chessman, the Antigua-born agriculturalist is best-known for “introducing blue indigo dye into continental North America” and helping to turn the pigment into the second-biggest export crop in South Carolina in the mid-18th century.
+The Antigua-born agriculturalist is best-known for popularizing blue indigo dye in continental North America and helping to turn the pigment into the second-biggest export crop in South Carolina in the mid-18th century.

 Madam C.J.
 Walker

-Born in 1867 to former slaves-turned-sharecroppers, Madam C.J.
+Born in 1867 to sharecroppers, Madam C.J.
 Walker launched a collection of hair products for African American women at age 38.
-The company became a rapid success, eventually turning Walker into one of the richest African American women of the time.
+The company became a rapid success, turning Walker into one of the richest African American women of the time.
 In 1917, she established the National Negro Cosmetics Manufacturers Association and used her wealth and power to advocate for Black women’s economic independence.

-Lucille Ball was more than just the lovable star of the TV show “I Love Lucy” in the 1950s.
-After her divorce from Desi Arnaz, she bought her ex-husband out of their company, Desilu Productions, becoming the first woman to have ownership over a major television studio.
-The production techniques she helped develop, such as shooting in front of a live audience and using multiple cameras, are still in use today.
+Lucille Ball was more than just the lovable star of “I Love Lucy” in the 1950s.
+After her divorce from Desi Arnaz, she bought her ex-husband out of their company, Desilu Productions, thereby becoming the first woman to have ownership over a major television studio.
+The production techniques she helped develop—from shooting in front of a live audience and using multiple cameras—are still in use today.

 Despite never earning a college degree, Muriel Siebert became the first female member of the New York Stock Exchange on Dec.
 28, 1967.
-She would remain the only woman out of over 1,360 men on the stock exchange for a decade.
+She stayed the only woman out of more than 1,360 men on the stock exchange for a decade.
 She successfully lobbied to get a women’s restroom installed on the New York Stock Exchange’s seventh floor, the location of the building’s lunch club.